 Keep in mind when picking out the blanket that it has to be as heavy as 10% of your weight to be see the change in your sleep and anxiety.

 I don’t know about you but I regularly manage to spill my bevarage on the couch while tryint to get cosy.
-Plus hugging my glass gets my wine warm too quickly, so having an insulated wine glass with a LID on saves quite a bit of washing and cleaning.
-It’s also great for picnics, the beach or in the office when you want to pretend that you are having coffee – not like would ever do that!
+Plus hugging my glass gets my wine warm too quickly, so having an insulated wine glass with a lid saves quite a bit of washing and cleaning.
+It’s also great for picnics, the beach or in the office when you want to pretend that you are having coffee – not like I would ever do that!